MCxQC/Hello-World/README.md

 	    if WinExist('ahk_id ' mEvent['id'])
 	        WinSetAlwaysOnTop(1, 'ahk_id ' mEvent['id'])
 	    else
-	        WinExeCmd.MsgBox('Calculator does not exist.', 'WinExeCommander', A_WinDir '\system32\user32.dll|Icon4')
+	        WinExeCmd.MsgBox('Calculator does not exist.', 'WinExeCommander', 'iconx')
 	}

 When the "mspaint.exe" process is created, change its priority level to "High".